scoskey/m314/syllabus.md

 ## Course information

-Meeting times: M,W from 12:00&ndash;1:15pm
+Meeting times: T,Th from 9:00&ndash;10:15pm
-Meeting place: MB 124
+Meeting place: MB 139
 Textbook: Stephen Abbott, *Understanding analysis*, 2nd edition
 Web site: `scoskey.org/m314`
 My email: `scoskey@boisestate.edu`
-My office: MB 237-A
+My office: MB 238-B
-Office hours: Monday 2&ndash;3pm, Thursday 2&ndash;3pm, and by appointment
+Office hours: TBA, and by appointment

-## Course goals
+## Course content

-Real analysis is one of the core areas of modern pure mathematics.
-It is also the subject that provides the foundations for first-year calculus.
+Real analysis is one of the core areas of modern mathematics.
+It is also the subject that provides the foundations for introductory calculus.
 It is important for aspiring math practitioners and educators alike to become familiar with real analysis.
 In this class we will also be exposed to rigorous mathematical thinking, reasoning, problem solving, and proof.
-My goals for this course include guiding you to further appreciate beauty in abstract concepts, become more fluent in the language of mathematics, become more comfortable discovering mathematical truth, and gain new experience writing rigorous and readable proofs.

-## Course topics

 We will begin by discussing a simple but surprisingly deep question: *what are real numbers*?
 The answer to this question will lead us to the key concept of *completeness*.
 And with this concept in hand, will be able to undertake a rigorous study of the most familiar concepts from calculus: *limits*, *series*, *continuity*, and *derivatives*.
 (Sadly we will not have much time for integration.)
 Our study of continuity will take us on a short tour of the theory of *topology*&mdash;the study of abstract spaces where, like on the real line, continuity makes sense.

+## Anticipated learning outcomes

+* Appreciation for beauty in abstract concepts
+* Fluency in the language of mathematics
+* Comfort with mathematical discovery in content area
+* Write rigorous and readable proofs in content area

 ## Rough plan